Quinine Sulfate CapsulesPronunciation

 What should I tell my healthcare provider before starting Quinine Sulfate Capsules?

 Before you take Quinine Sulfate Capsules, tell your healthcare provider if you:

 - Have any other medical condition.

 - Are pregnant or could be pregnant.
 Treatment of malaria is important because it can be a serious disease for a pregnant woman and her unborn baby.
 Your healthcare provider can tell you more about the benefits and risks of taking this medication during pregnancy.
-Low blood sugar (hypoglycemia) can be seen in pregnant women while taking Quinine Sulfate Capsules USP.
+Low blood sugar (hypoglycemia) can be seen in pregnant women while taking Quinine Sulfate.
 This can include sweating, weakness, nausea, vomiting, or confusion.
-You and your healthcare provider can decide if Quinine Sulfate Capsules USP are right for you.
+You and your healthcare provider can decide if Quinine Sulfate is right for you.

 - Are breast-feeding.
 Small amounts of quinine sulfate can pass into your breast milk.
-You and your healthcare provider can decide if you should breastfeed while taking Quinine Sulfate Capsules USP.
+You and your healthcare provider can decide if you should breastfeed while taking Quinine Sulfate Capsules.